-Speech is 10/1 to put things right at Augusta National in May and regain what he probably believes he should have retained last season, the US Masters green Jacket.
-His nemesis from last year Danny Willet is a massive 66/1 to retain his title, which even looks generous as he has failed to show any form since and have a abysmal Ryder Cup.
-You can place on the US Masters from all the best betting sites online.
+Speech is 10/1 to put things right at Augusta National in May and regain what he probably believes he should have retained last season, the US Masters Green Jacket.
+His nemesis from last year Danny Willet is a massive 66/1 to retain his title, which even looks generous as he has failed to show any form since and have an abysmal Ryder Cup.

 Rory McIlroy who ended the 2016 season in style with his FedEx Cup win will be chomping on the bit to get his first US Master title and be one of only six players to win all 4 majors.
 Rory is the favourite with most betting sites at around 8/1.
 McIlroy will surely go close as his form looks to have returned from a few years ago.